ELAM 10 Rafael Ferro Macias: Grouping system

 The school currently comprises nine different groups and four advances.
 Each advance is defined by the level of Spanish known upon entry of the school.

 The first advance is composed of group seven and contains 34 students from Belize, Ecuador, Guyana, Haiti, Jamaica, St. Lucia and Suriname.
 This group is considered to speak the most fluent Spanish in the school although a few grammatical errors still exist among those who had very little exposure to Spanish in their respective countries.
 Also this group is known to have exposure to variants of Spanish spoken by Cubans, Nicaraguans, Bolivians, Ecuadorians, Argentinians and other countries.
-This group has recently matriculated into the school oef medicine.
+This group has recently matriculated into the school of medicine.

 The second advance is composed of groups one to six and contains students from Antigua, Bahamas, Barbados, Belize, Dominica, Guyana, Haiti, Jamaica, Nauru, St. Lucia, St. Vincent, and Suriname.
 This group is considered to speak a fair amount of Spanish that allows them to communicate with most persons within the community and to communicate fluently enough with their respective teachers.
 These students are a part of the premedical school.